mcfadd/Job_Shop_Schedule_Problem/README.md

 To produce a schedule for each machine given a feasible solution, we iterate over the solution and add each Job-Task to a queue for the machine specified in the operation.

-## Usage
+## Program

-**Reuirements**: python 3
+### Requirements

+First make sure you have the following packages installed:

+Python 3.6
+python3-dev
+pip
+gcc

+These can be installed with apt, yum, brew, etc.

+To install the other requirements do the following:

-1. clone or download repository
+1. clone repository
+2. (optional) create virtual env
-2. open a terminal and cd to the directory where the clone is
+2. cd to the project directory
-3. run one of the following
+3. run `pip install -r requirements`

+### Build

+In the `cython_files` directory exists two .pyx files:

+1. makespan_compiled.pyx
+2. generate_neighbor.pyx

+These files are compiled by [Cython](https://cython.org/), and are compiled to C-extensions.
+To build the C-extensions cd to the `cython_files` directory and run `python setup.py build --inplace`.
+For more information on building cython source code see the [link](https://cython.readthedocs.io/en/latest/src/userguide/source_files_and_compilation.html#basic-setup-py).

+### Usage

 main:
 ```bash